23 July 2021 - 2 September 2021

 The prize-winning entry, as determined by the judges, shall become Council property upon payment of prize money to the winning artist.

 How many artworks can be submitted?

 There is a limit of two entries per artist.
-However a non-refundable $30 handling fee will be charged for each submission.
+However a non-refundable $30 handling fee will be charged for each submission (entries are free for all Aboriginal and Torres Strait Islander people).
 Please note that only one artwork per artist will be selected for exhibition.